Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 In case of an error, the `status` value is not OK, instead it is either INVALID or ERROR.
-INVALID means that some data you provided triggered the error and ERROR is some vaccinator related internal error.
+INVALID means that some data you provided triggered the error and ERROR is some DataVaccinator related internal error.
 If INVALID, you need to check your input.

 The system then returns two additional fields: